Wo Long: Fallen Dynasty: Development

 On October 26, 2021, during a development stream celebrating the 40th anniversary of Koei Tecmo president and CEO Kou Shibusawa's career, it was announced that Team Ninja were currently developing a new action game based on Luo Guanzhong's 14th-century historical novel Romance of the Three Kingdoms.
-The game was formally revealed on 12 June 2022 at the Xbox & Bethesda Games Showcase 2022 event for release on Windows, Xbox One and Xbox Series X/S, with PlayStation 4 and PlayStation 5 versions being announced shortly after.
+The game was formally revealed on June 12, 2022, at the Xbox & Bethesda Games Showcase 2022 event for release on Windows, Xbox One and Xbox Series X/S, with PlayStation 4 and PlayStation 5 versions being announced shortly after.

 Development of Wo Long: Fallen Dynasty began around two years before its reveal.
 The project is being led by Team Ninja president Fumihiko Yasuda (who directed 2017's Nioh as well as its 2020 follow-up) and producer Masaaki Yamagiwa (best known for his work on Tokyo Jungle and Bloodborne), who joined Team Ninja in mid-2021 following his exit from Sony's now-defunct Japan Studio several months prior.
 Like Nioh, Wo Long: Fallen Dynasty takes place during real-life historical events, but is embellished with prominent supernatural elements taken from folklore and mythology.
+Wo Long: Fallen Dynasty was developed using Koei Tecmo's in-house engine called "Katana Engine".

 In October 2022, it was announced that the game will be released on March 3, 2023.

 Reception

 Wo Long: Fallen Dynasty received "generally positive" reviews, according to review aggregator Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with each critic awarding the game a 9 out of 10.

-The site of the Brazilian magazine Revolution Arena exalted that it is a recommended game for any fan of action, adventure and RPG games and that "It is certainly an experience that will remain in the player's memory for a long time after the game is finished", given grade 9.0/10.0.
 Polygon enjoyed the morale system, writing that it was "an inventive spin on the Soulslike formula, as it indicates how challenging a particular match will likely be from afar — without you having to die multiple, needless deaths by plunging headfirst into random encounters".
 Rock Paper Shotgun liked how it made Nioh's overwhelmed complexity manageable, "Wo Long untangles a lot of Nioh's woes, streamlining things to make the act of ticking off missions not only a joy, but a joy that doesn't threaten entire brain collapse".
-Eurogamer praised the setting, but critcized the overgenerous loot system, seeing it as a "leftover" from Nioh.
+Eurogamer praised the setting, but criticized the overgenerous loot system, seeing it as a "leftover" from Nioh.
+The PC port was criticized for its poor performance and broken mouse controls.